alan-turing-institute/data-safe-haven/docs/source/overview/using_dsh.md

 (using_dsh)=

-# Using the Data Safe Haven
+# Before using the Data Safe Haven

+This page contains some important considerations you must take before using the Data Safe Haven.
+Where appropriate, there are links to external resources, including policies and processes used at The Turing.

 ```{warning}
 Use of a Data Safe Haven is not by itself sufficient to guarantee the security of your data!
 It must be paired with appropriate information governance requirements and user agreements.